Brajarajnagar

 Most of the population in this city were working for Orient Paper Mills, which belonged to Birla Group of industries.
 Brajrajnagar has in its vicinity numerous open-cast and underground coal mines of IB Valley Coalfield and Orient Colliery Area belonging to government-owned Mahanadi Coalfields Limited (MCL).

 History

 The Brajrajnagar Police Station was established in 1936, in the same year, when the Orient Paper Mills of Birlas was established here.
-The mill started functioning in 1939, leading to the growth of township around it, inhabited by the employees.
+The mill started functioning in 1939, leading to the growth of township around it, inhabited by the employees. which was managed by dulichand Hanuman Prasad shah.